 All College publications contain current pertinent information.
 While striving to ensure the accuracy of published information, the College reserves the right, to make necessary changes in any or all of the regulatory policies and procedures, requirements, personnel, curriculum offerings, general information, and tuition and fees contained herein, and to apply revisions to current and new students alike.
-Therefore, the information is subject to change without notice and does not constitute a contract between Jefferson College of Health Sciences and a student or applicant.
+Tuition, residence hall, and all other fees are subject to change with a 30 day notification.
+Other information is subject to change without notice and does not constitute a contract between Jefferson College of Health Sciences and a student or applicant.